labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Different kind of selector
 ===========================

-There are two kind of complexes selector in the plateform for selection of **Genomes** or selection of **Sequence**.
+There are two kind of complex selectors in the plateform for selection of **Genomes** or selection of **Sequence**.

-Selection of **Genomes** mean you are going to select the entire organism including all the replicon.
+Selection of **Genomes** means you are going to select the entire organism including all the replicon.

-Selection of **Sequence** mean you are going to select the replicon you want to work on.
+Selection of **Sequence** means you are going to select the replicon you want to work on.

 According to the tool you are willing to use, you may be asked to use one of the selector.
 They both work the same way and have to be use like describe bellow.